The Man Who Made Diamonds

-The Man Who Made Diamonds is a 1937 British crime film directed by Ralph Ince and starring Noel Madison, James Stephenson and Lesley Brook.
+The Man Who Made Diamonds is a lost 1937 British crime film directed by Ralph Ince and starring Noel Madison, James Stephenson and Lesley Brook.
+It was written by Michael Barringer and Anthony Hankey.

+Preservation status

+The British Film Institute has classed The Man Who Made Diamonds as a lost film.
+Its National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot summary

 A professor invents a way of manufacturing diamonds.